 “Why not let Karen start?”
 My teacher always phrased this as a question, but we all knew Karen had no choice but to start.
 She blushed hard and looked down.
 None of us ever wanted to begin the trip around the circle.
 Each student, one-by-one, had to compliment my work in a different way.
 Being first and towards the end was always awkward.

-She said something nice, but I can’t remember what it was.
+Karen said something nice.
 Perhaps it was about my description or random poetic lines.
 Not sure.
 The next one went easy too.
 But a few people around the circle paused when it was their turn.
 They couldn’t pick out something original.
 They kept their eyes away from me and repeated what someone else said.
 One of them said what he liked best about my writing was also what hurt my story the most.
 I think he cheated.

 You can’t please them all.